 Von Braun and Disney artists worked together closely to create images of space stations and vehicles that were scientifically accurate.4

 Man in Space: Wonderful World of Disney 1955

-In 1964 Stanley Kubrick met Arthur C. Clark in New York and together they produced a movie that even today stands as one of the pillers of great science fiction.
+In 1964 Stanley Kubrick met Arthur C. Clarke in New York and together they produced a movie that even today stands as one of the pillars of great science fiction.
 Kubrick used Clark’s technical knowledge of science to create worlds in space never before imagined by common people of what life on board a huge space station and the moon would really be like.

 The Russian documentarian Pavel Klushantsev made a ground-breaking film in1956-57 entitled Road to the Stars.
 It is believed to have significantly influenced Kubrick’s technique in 2001: A Space Odyssey, particularly in its accurate depiction of weightlessness and a rotating space station.
 Encyclopedia Astronautica describes some scenes from 2001 as a “shot-for-shot duplication of Road to the Stars“.5